September 26, 2013

 by: Michael Finney

 As you may know, Educational Innovations offers lesson plans and activities for many of our Super!
 Wow!
-Neat! products.
+Neat!® products.
 Designed with practical classroom application in mind, these lesson plans and activities require minimal effort or outside materials.
 They are suitable for in-home use, as well, though some supervision may be required.
-Some of our products feature lesson plan ideas for different grade levels, and we are currently working to align lessons with the NGSS (Next Generation Science Standards).
+Some of our products feature lesson plan ideas for different grade levels.
+Many of our products and lessons also align with the NGSS (Next Generation Science Standards) correlations.

 In the past, we’ve included print-outs in the box with your shipment.
 To facilitate the continual updating of our lesson plans and to “lesson” our impact on the environment, however, we are discontinuing this practice.